jfeferman/SearchMDB/README.md

 The front end is structured by grouping less to more complex components, in the following order:

- - atoms: Atomic components that are simplest unit of UI
+ - atoms: Atomic components that are the simplest units of UI
  - molecules: group of atoms
  - organisms: group of molecules
  - pages: group of organisms